orbs-network/dkg-on-evm/simulation/README.md

 * node
 * truffle/ganache suite
 * [BGLS](https://github.com/orbs-network/bgls)
-    >
-    > make sure the executable is in the simulation directory
+    > create the executable in the simulation directory by the command `go build`

 ## Running examples